 In addition to new faculty, other faculty members may request a mentor for assistance with a new assignment such as teaching over the ITN.

 The mentor contacts the mentee during the first week of the semester to set up a planning meeting.
-Together a mutual plan is developed for the semester.
-This includes an exchange of classroom observations.
+Together a mutual plan is developed for the semester, including an exchange of classroom observations.

 The mentor/mentee relationship is informal and reflects an attitude of colleagues helping each other.
 It is never a supervisory relationship.
-A critical part of the semester of mentoring is the classroom visit done by the mentee in the mentor's classroom and visa versa.
+A critical part of the semester of mentoring is the classroom visit done by the mentee in the mentor's classroom and vice-versa.

-At the end of the semester, mentors of full-time faculty are awarded a small stipend for their efforts once all the requisite paper work is submitted to the CTE.
+At the end of the semester, mentors of full-time faculty are awarded a small stipend for their efforts once they've submitted all the requisite paperwork to the CTE.